leppekja/GRP-Site/_posts/2017-5-24-Research Focus.md

 title: Work in Progress
 ---

 Thanks for visiting.
-[Please refer to my LinkedIn page.](linkedin.com/in/leppekja "LinkedIn Page")for more information while I continue learning how to code over Summer 2017.
+[Please refer to my LinkedIn page](https://linkedin.com/in/leppekja)for more information while I continue learning how to code over Summer 2017.